Sunny Lane

-Sunny Lane is an American pornographic actress and nude model.
+Sunny Lane is an American pornographic actress and erotic model.
 She is a member of the NightMoves, AVN, and XRCO Halls of Fame.

 Biography

-Lane's parents, Shelby and Mike, worked in air-freight.
-In her youth she was a competitive roller skater and ice skater, and later worked as an instructor teaching yoga and pilates.
+Lane's parents worked in air-freight.
+In her youth, she was a competitive roller skater and ice skater, and later worked as an instructor teaching yoga and pilates.

 She trained as an ice dancer under James Millns and was in preparation for the Olympic trials when she required bunion surgery.
 Unable to skate due to the recovery period, she started dancing nude in order to support herself financially.
 She became an exotic dancer and won Déjà Vu Showgirl of the Year during her first year of dancing in 2004.
 Lane was invited to attend the AVN Awards ceremony in 2005 by Serenity, where, at an after-show party hosted by Sean Michaels, she encountered an agent from Playboy.
 She started to appear in adult movies in the same year.

 Her career is supported and managed by her parents.
 Lane credits her parents' participation in naturist recreation, and generalized "free thinking" and "open-minded" attitudes for their comfort with her involvement in the adult entertainment industry.
 She attributes the ease with which she was able to transition from ice skating to adult entertainment to the body image instilled by her own practice of naturism with her parents at home during her childhood.

 She appeared on the first episode of the Fox reality series My Bare Lady, which aired December 7, 2006, and on an episode of ABC Primetime: The Outsiders defending her career.
 Television audiences also saw her with her parents on Fox News' Geraldo at Large on March 18, 2007, using the alias, "Sunny Lee."
 Lane was featured on the television show Pants-Off Dance-Off on Fuse TV.

 She has also worked at a Nevada brothel, the Moonlite BunnyRanch, at various times in her career.

 Her performance in the 2007 film Goo Girls 26 earned Lane the 2008 AVN award for Best POV Sex Scene.
 In 2008 she starred in Big Wet Asses 13 performing her first anal scene; the scene won the AVN Award for best anal scene.

 Lane is a fan of Paramore and playing racing video games.

 She is bisexual.
 In June 2011, Lane announced that she was engaged and was taking a hiatus from making adult films in order to concentrate upon her upcoming marriage.

 In November 2012, she announced her return to the adult industry to star in Not the Love Boat XXX and other adult movies as well as to entertain clients at the Moonlite BunnyRanch.